fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 When the `path` member of a model listener declaration holds an `Array`, the listener will be notified when <it>any</it> of these paths receive changes.

-Note that a listener which specifies references to multiple component targets in such a list will just receive one notification per component of its changes.
+Note that a listener which specifies references to multiple component targets in such a list will only receive one notification per component at the end of a transaction where a change matches.
+For example, if the listener list contains `{otherComponent}.model.x.y` and `{otherComponent}.model.x`, the listener will only be notified once for `{otherComponent}` for a matching change.
 A listener which supplies an array of more than one element in <code>path</code> will not be able to make use of either the special context [`change`](#the-special-context-change-) ***or*** the possibility of using the wildcard character
 `*` in the final path segment.
 Note that elements of <code>segs</code> may themselves consist of IoC references resolving to configuration in the tree (although they may not hold references to model material - they are evaluated just once when the component constructs).